An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-PHILIPPINE SEA (June 3, 2025) Sailors assigned to the Arleigh Burke-class guided-missile destroyer USS Preble (DDG 88) participate in a replenishment-at-sea in the Philippine Sea, June 3.
-The Preble is forward deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Jamaal Liddell)
+The Arleigh Burke-class guided-missile destroyer USS Milius (DDG 69) departs Singapore, July 28, 2025.
+The Milius is forward deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
+(U.S. Navy photo by Mass Communication Specialist 1st Class Greg Johnson)

 Guidance-Card-Icon Dept-Exclusive-Card-Icon